dwaite/connect/openid-connect-4-identity-assurance/requesting.md

 }
 ```

-Note: The `claims` sub-element can be omitted, which is equivalent to a claims element whose value is `null`.
+Note: The `claims` sub-element can be omitted, which is equivalent to a `claims` element whose value is `null`.

-Note: If the `claims` sub-element is empty or contains a claim not fulfilling the requirements defined in (#claimselement), the OP will abort the transaction with an `invalid_request` error.
+Note: If the `claims` sub-element is empty or contains a Claim not fulfilling the requirements defined in (#claimselement), the OP will abort the transaction with an `invalid_request` error.

 ## Requesting Verification Data {#req_verification}

 The content of the `verification` element is basically determined by the respective `trust_framework` and the Claim source's policy.

-This specification also defines a way for the RP to explicitely request certain data to be present in the `verification` element.
+This specification also defines a way for the RP to explicitly request certain data to be present in the `verification` element.
 The syntax is based on the rules given in (#req_claims) and extends them for navigation into the structure of the `verification` element.

 Elements within `verification` can be requested in the same way as defined in (#req_claims) by adding the respective element as shown in the following example: